erskinedesign/patterns-grid/README.md

 # EDX Grid Pattern
 A customisable, fully responsive grid system with multiple breakpoints.

-This is the grid system that we’ve been using internally at Erskine, based on a lot of the problems that we’ve been encountering over and over again.

 ## Features
 - Fluid grid with fixed gutters.